Your gut isn't broken.

 The six sessions

-Sessions two through four are the core retraining work.
-The imagery is what the published protocols mean by “gut-directed”: we work with sensations, with images of calm and ease, with the specific patterns your signal has learned.
-I calibrate the suggestions to your subtype.
-Between sessions you'll have an audio recording — I make it for you — that you listen to most days.
-The work builds across the week, not just in the hour we're together.
+The middle sessions are normally where we work at the core of the issue.
+We work with the layer that learned the pattern — the gut-directed work the published protocols describe — and we work on breaking those patterns.
+We work with sensations, with images of calm and ease, with the specific cues your signal has learned, and I calibrate the suggestions to your subtype.
+Between sessions you have an audio recording — I make it for you — that you'll listen to most days.
+Some clients begin to notice shifts by the second or third session.
+Some take longer.
+Hypnotherapy compounds — not only at each session but even in the time between sessions.
+The subconscious is always processing — always growing.

 Session five brings the work together.
 By this point most of my clients have noticed shifts they can name — a meal that didn't trigger what it used to, a morning that felt different.
-We try out what has changed in real situations, and work on the cues that are still loud.
+We try what has changed in real situations, and work on the cues that are still persisting.

 A note from the practitioner